deadman-wtf/docs/protocol/CRYPTO.md

 # Crypto

 The protocol makes heavy use of elliptic curve cryptography through several algorithms.
+There is "one key to rule them all" that is used from request signing, and the publicly verifiable secret sharing scheme.

 ### Publicly Verifiable Secret Sharing